coleifer/peewee/docs/peewee/api.rst

         does not have an alias, it will be given the next available alias.

         :param Source source: The source whose alias should be retrieved.
-        :returns: The alias already assigned to the source, or the next available alias.
+        :return: The alias already assigned to the source, or the next available alias.
         :rtype: str